 Tropical jungles, swaying palm trees, thundering waterfalls, and adventures in the rain forest?
 Costa Rica couldn’t be a more Instagram-worthy destination if it tried.
-To really round out your feed, it’s best to spend time in all corners of Costa Rica, so you get a good variety of black stand beaches, lush rainforests, turquoise waterfalls, and everything else there is to see in this country.
-Head to each of these spots to do just that.
+To really round out your feed, it’s best to spend time in all corners of Costa Rica, so you get a good variety of black sand beaches, lush rainforests, turquoise waterfalls, and everything else there is to see in this country.

-We've got a whole country vacation planner to help you get your bearings in Costa Rica, but don't miss these top spots that our volunteers love going to semester after semester.
+We have a whole country vacation planner to help you get your bearings in Costa Rica but do not miss these top spots that our volunteers love going to semester after semester.

 The Most Photogenic Spots In Costa Rica

 With so many jungle adventures and waterfalls here in the national parks, sometimes the beaches don't get as much attention.
 While you'll find the most popular beaches hanging out on the Caribbean coastline, we're smitten with the sunsets you can find over on the Pacific coast.

 The Ballena Coast + Uvita

 Hop on a bus and ride along the Ballena Coast for the chance to stumble upon little coastal towns, with washed-out beach houses, colorful surfboards, and beaches aplenty.

 The Pacific side of Costa Rica gives you a darker, moodier feel than the brighter and clearer water of the Caribbean side, but don’t miss the chance to stop off in favorite places like Jaco, Uvita, or Ojochal on your ride along the Ballena Coast — the famous "whale beach" here has the most fantastic sunsets.